 Delays in the commencement or completion of clinical testing could significantly affect our product development costs.
 We do not know whether planned clinical trials for IV APAP will begin on time or be completed on schedule, if at all.
-Similarly, we may not complete enrollment for our ongoing Phase III clinical trial for Omigard on schedule, or at all.
+Similarly, we may not complete enrollment for our ongoing Phase III clinical trial for omiganan on schedule, or at all.
 The commencement and completion of clinical trials requires us to identify and maintain a sufficient number of trial sites, many of which may already be engaged in other clinical trial programs for the same indication as our product candidates or may not be eligible to participate in or may be required to withdraw from a clinical trial as a result of changing standards of care.
+For example, the number of potential clinical trial sites for our Phase III clinical trial for omiganan is limited as a result of the increasing use of the topical antiseptic chlorhexidine to sterilize the catheter insertion site, rather than 10% povidone-iodine, the comparator product agreed to with the FDA under the SPA process for use in our trial.
 The commencement and completion of clinical trials can be delayed for a variety of other reasons, including delays related to: